alexisdpc/Black-Scholes-and-Greeks/README.md

 \
 **Greeks and Delta-Hedging**

-The Greeks give the sensitivity of the price of derivatives to a change in different parameters.
+The Greeks give the sensitivity of the price of derivatives to a change in different parameter.
 They help to quantify the risk.
 In this notebook, we implement the Greeks for a Call and Put Option.

 We also implement Delta-Hedging, the Delta of an option $V$ is given by
 $$\Delta = \frac{\partial V}{\partial S}$$